SpectraL519/cpp-gl/docs/algoithms.md

   - *Template parameters*:
     - `GraphType: type_traits::c_graph` - The type of the graph on which the search is performed.
+    - `VisitVertexPredicate: type_traits::c_optional_vertex_callback<GraphType, bool>` - The vertex visiting unary predicate type.
+    - `VisitCallback: type_traits::c_vertex_callback<GraphType, bool, types::id_type>` - The vertex visting callback type (arguments: `vertex, source_id`).
+    - `EnqueueVertexPred: type_traits::c_vertex_callback<GraphType, std::optional<bool>, const typename GraphType::edge_type&>` - The vertex enqueue predicate type (arguments: `vertex, in_edge`)
     - `PreVisitCallback: type_traits::c_vertex_callback<GraphType, void>` (default = `types::empty_callback`) - The type of the callback function called before visiting a vertex.
     - `PostVisitCallback: type_traits::c_vertex_callback<GraphType, void>` (default = `types::empty_callback`) - The type of the callback function called after visiting a vertex.

   - *Parameters*:
     - `graph: const GraphType&` - The graph to perform DFS on.
     - `root_vertex: const typename GraphType::vertex_type&` - The vertex from which the search will be started.
-    - `visit_vertex_pred: const types::vertex_callback<GraphType, bool>&` - A predicate used to determine whether a vertex should be visited based on the vertex itself and its source/parent vertex's ID.
+    - `visit_vertex_pred: const VisitVertexPredicate&` - A predicate used to determine whether a vertex should be visited based on the vertex itself and its source/parent vertex's ID.
-    - `visit: const types::vertex_callback<GraphType, void, types::id_type>&` - The vertex visiting function.
+    - `visit: const VisitCallback&` - The vertex visiting function.
-    - `enque_vertex_pred: const types::vertex_callback<GraphType, bool, const typename GraphType::edge_type&>&` - A predicate used to determine whether a vertex should be pushed to the search stack based on the vertex itself and its source edge.
+    - `enque_vertex_pred: const EnqueueVertexPred&` - A predicate used to determine whether a vertex should be pushed to the search stack based on the vertex itself and its source edge.
     - `pre_visit: const PreVisitCallback&` (default = `{}`) - The callback function to be called before visiting a vertex.
     - `post_visit: const PostVisitCallback&` (default = `{}`) - The callback function to be called after visiting a vertex.